deadtrickster/prometheus.erl/README.md

 All 3d-party libraries should be configured via `prometheus` app env.

-Exporters usually tightly coupled with web server and are signletons.
+Exproters are responsible for maintianing scrape endpoint.
+Exporters usually tightly coupled with web server and are singletons.
 They should understand these keys:
  - `path` - url for scraping;
  - `format` - scrape format as module name i.e. `prometheus_text_format` or `prometheus_protobuf_format`.
 Exporter-specific options should be under `<exporter_name>_exporter` for erlang or `<Exporter_name>Exporter` for Elixir i.e. `PlugsExporter` or `elli_exporter`